Samester Parkway Apartments

-Samester Parkway Apartments is a historic apartment complex located at Baltimore, Maryland, United States.
+Samester Parkway Apartments is a historic apartment complex in Baltimore, Maryland, United States.
 The 72-unit complex consists of two symmetrical detached wings, massed as stacked chevrons of six apartment buildings each, that face each other across a central courtyard.
 They are three-story, red brick, garden apartment structures.
 The complex was constructed in 1939 in the Art Deco style.
 It is an early example of Federal Housing Administration-financed garden apartments in Baltimore and is an excellent example of the American translation of European modern architectural style.

-On May 28th, 2004, 3 children were beheaded in the apartments.
+On May 28, 2004, 3 children were beheaded in the apartments.

 Samester Parkway Apartments was listed on the National Register of Historic Places in 1999.